state anniversary license plate

 Nebraska 1867-2017

 Nebraska also replaces its plates statewide on a regular basis, every six years as of late.
-Nebraska's standard passenger car plate design introduced in 2017 recognizes their 150th anniversary of statehood that year.
-Nebraska now issues plates to motorists in its three most populous counties around Omaha and Lincoln in a generic xxx 000 numbering format, while everyone else continues to get plates with a county-specific prefix number.
-"21" is the code for Scott's Bluff County.
+Nebraska's standard passenger car plate design introduced in 2017 recognized their 150th anniversary of statehood that year.
+Nebraska now issues plates to motorists in its three most populous counties around Omaha and Lincoln in a xxx 000 generic numbering format, while everyone else continues to get plates with a county-specific prefix number.
+"21" is the code for Scott's Bluff County, and "43" is the code for Colfax County.

 Nebraska 150